danielkkelly/iac/aws/rds-mysql/README.md

 # Overview

-If a database user matches the policy that allows IAM authentication, then authentication is done with a secure token vs. regular password.
-AWS geenrates the token, which is valid for a short time, and the token is pass on the connect string to the database to authenti- cate.
-This also ensures that the connection uses SSL.
+RDS IAM authentication is done with a secure token vs. regular password.
+AWS geenrates the token, which is valid for a short time, and the token is passed on the connect string to the database to authenticate.
+This eliminates the need for passwords, passes authentication to IAM to enhance loging and centralize managment, and also ensures that the connection uses SSL.

+IAM authentication requires a policy that defines the type of access that is allowed.
+In our case, we allow IAM authentication for all users that are created (in the database) with the the authentication plugin of "AWSAuthenticationPlugin".
+We attach this policy to the dev roles that we create earlier in the process so that IAM authentication is available to developers and developer admins.

-In our setup, we create three generic users that are configured for IAM authentication.
+From a MySQL perspective, we create three generic users that are configured for IAM authentication.
 We create a read only user, one that has DML priviledges, and one that has DDL.
-A user will choose from these three.
-Because the user is using IAM, we know exactly who requested use of the generic ID.
+A user will choose from these three to obtain the desired privileges, preferably using the user of least privilege for the given task.
+Because the user is using IAM, we know exactly who authenticates despite use of the generic ID.

 You could get more specific about individual users in the policy but the approach above keeps it relatively straight-forward.
-My applications use a regular MySQL user name and password and IAm authentication for developers.
+My applications use a regular MySQL user name and password and IAM authentication for developers.
+There are some performance related concerns with using IAM authentication for applications.

 # IAM Policy and Group Attachment